ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Identifying the Incident Instance

-An incident ID is used as an identifier of an incident instance, if an incident instance is identified, a new incident ID is created.
+An incident id is used as an identifier of an incident instance, if an incident instance is identified, a new incident ID is created.
-The incident ID MUST be unique in the whole system.
+The incident id MUST be unique in the whole system.

 ## The Incident Lifecycle

-The incident model clearly separately network incident instance lifecycle from operator incident lifecycle.
+The network incident model clearly separates network incident instance lifecycle from operator incident lifecycle.

 o Network incident instance lifecycle: The network incident instrumentation that